Your Profit and Loss Statement: The Blueprint for a Successful Exit

 Decoding the P&L for Essential Service Businesses

-• Revenue Quality & Mix: Buyers look for a healthy balance between one-time projects and Recurring Revenue.
-A business built on long-term Service Agreements is significantly more valuable than one that relies entirely on new construction bids.
+Revenue Quality & Mix: Not all revenue is created equal.
+Buyers look for a healthy balance between one-time projects and Recurring Revenue.
+A business built on long-term Service Agreements (preventative maintenance contracts) is significantly more valuable than one that relies entirely on cyclical, new-construction bids.
+Buyers want to see that you aren't starting every month at zero.

 Critical Financial Indicators Buyers Watch